-In the year 2000, if you pulled up the most popular porn videos on the internet, roughly one in five contained any visible aggression.
+In 2000, among the most popular porn videos on the internet, roughly one in five contained visible aggression.
 By the 2020s, that number had nearly tripled.

-This isn’t speculation.
-It’s what researchers at McGill University found when they coded 255 of the most-viewed Pornhub videos spanning 25 years (Shor & Liu, Journal of Sex Research, 2025).
-Practices like choking, which didn’t appear at all in the earliest videos sampled, showed significant increases in the most recent ones.
-The content that defines “mainstream” porn today would have been considered extreme a generation ago.
+The data comes from researchers at McGill University, who coded 255 of the most-viewed Pornhub videos spanning 25 years (Shor & Liu, Journal of Sex Research, 2025).
+Practices like choking, which didn't appear at all in the earliest videos sampled, showed significant increases in the most recent ones.
+The content that defines "mainstream" porn today would have been considered extreme a generation ago.

 Key takeaways